ihsan-agile/ihsan-agile-guide/ethical-dod-checklist.md

 - Are criteria becoming rote checkboxes or genuine ethical reflection?
 - Has DoD caught real ethical issues?
 (If no → criteria may be too vague)
 - Does team understand *why* each criterion matters?
 - Are we creating ethical debt?
-If so, is it documented and prioritized?
+If so, is it documented, disclosed, and prioritized in our workflows?
 - Do criteria reflect actual risks in our context, or generic best practices?
 - Is DoD enabling tazkiyah (growth), or just compliance?